Aladdin at the Harlow Playhouse

 IF you are going to perform the Greatest Showman at your pantomime, then you better be…great.
 This reviewer can confirm that they had a great time at a great show called Aladdin at the Harlow Playhouse.

-Through their social media, you are aware of how much hard work goes into the Harlow Playhouse pantomime so it is great to report that all that hard work has paid off with a panto that is so entertaining, so energetic and leaves you calling for more and yet you go away very happy indeed.
+Through their social media channels, you get a great appreciation of how much hard work goes into the Harlow Playhouse pantomime, so we are pleased to report that all that hard work has paid off with a panto that is so entertaining, so energetic and leaves you calling for more and yet you go away very happy indeed.

 The core of a Harlow Playhouse panto, once again, is the ability and the enthusiasm when the cast interact with the audience.
 The key quality is that it is so natural.
 On this occasion, this was really good news for all the audience except for Steve!